alex-gillott/NanaManager/README.md

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+~~Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.~~ Contributions are currently not welcome, as this is a school project.
+Once the project is submitted, contributions will be welcome!

 Please make sure to update tests as appropriate.